ClusterWS/cWS/README.md

     // emitted when pong comes back from the client connection socket.on('pong', () => {
-      // make sure to add this line to this function
+      // make sure to add below line (important to do not drop connections) socket.isAlive = true;
-      // important for ping pong system
-      socket.isAlive = true;
     });

     // this function accepts string or binary (node buffer) socket.send(message)

-    // to manualy send ping
+    // to manualy send ping to the client socket.ping()
-    socket.ping()
 });

-// start autoping accepts interval in ms and type of ping
+// Start auto ping (second parameter is type of ping `false` is low level)
-// true means application level ping emitted throught messages (good for browser ping)
-// false is low level ping pong server.startAutoPing(20000, false)
+// use `false` most of the time except if you want to track ping pong on the client side
+// which does not have onping & onpong methods (like browser webscoket) server.startAutoPing(20000, false)

 // broadcast to all connected clients